stephaneVercouillieBMID/slate/source/qes.html.md

 The Error Response will contain the <i>"status"</i> and the `statusReason` value.
 The following table describes the various error types that can be returned in the `statusReason` value of the error response:

-Status code | Error |  Description
-:-------- | :-------- | :--------
+HTTP Status code | statusReason |  Description :-------- | :-------- | :--------
 **400** | NO_REQUEST | user_identification is a POST service.
 A body SHOULD be inserted into the request.
 For more information on the structure of this request, you can go to the section related to /user_identification.
-<label></label> | MISSING_PARTNER_CODE | In this case, the body request does not contain the field "partnerCode".
+**400** | MISSING_PARTNER_CODE | In this case, the body request does not contain the field "partnerCode".
 This field corresponds to the "Partner Code/Client ID" referenced in your onboarding file.
-<label></label> | MISSING_SERVICE_CODE | The body request does not contain the field "serviceCode".
+**400** | MISSING_SERVICE_CODE | The body request does not contain the field "serviceCode".
 This field corresponds to the "Service Code" referenced in your onboarding file.
-<label></label> | INVALID_URL | The field "redirectUrl" is null or its syntax is not correct, URL is invalid.
+**400** | INVALID_URL | The field "redirectUrl" is null or its syntax is not correct, URL is invalid.
 This field corresponds to the "Redirect URL" referenced in your onboarding file.
-<label></label> | INVALID_REQUESTOR | The "partnerCode" and/or "serviceCode" referenced into the body do not reference an existing partner and/or service.
+**400** | INVALID_REQUESTOR | The "partnerCode" and/or "serviceCode" referenced into the body do not reference an existing partner and/or service.
 The "partnerCode" corresponds to the "Partner Code/Client ID" referenced in your onboarding file.
 The "serviceCode" corresponds to the "Service Code" referenced in your onboarding file for a SIGN service.
-<label></label> | UNAUTHORIZED_URL | The partner and its service have been correctly found by itsme® following referenced "partnerCode" and "serviceCode", but the given "redirectUrl" is not authorized for the partner and/or service mentioned.
+**400** | UNAUTHORIZED_URL | The partner and its service have been correctly found by itsme® following referenced "partnerCode" and "serviceCode", but the given "redirectUrl" is not authorized for the partner and/or service mentioned.
 You did not provide a valid redirectUrl.
 The "redirectUrl" used here corresponds to the "Redirect URL" referenced in your onboarding file.
-<label></label> | INVALID_LANG | The "lang" field does not reference a language supported by itsme®.
+**400** | INVALID_LANG | The "lang" field does not reference a language supported by itsme®.
 You can consult "BMID Well-Known Configuration" to check which are the languages supported by  itsme®, /well-known/configuration.
-<label></label> | UNEXPECTED_ERROR | An error occurred during the validation of partner information.
+**400** | UNEXPECTED_ERROR | An error occurred during the validation of partner information.
 You SHOULD try again later.
 If the error persists, then you SHOULD contact itsme® support team for investigation.
-<label></label> | UNKNOWN | An unknown error occurred during the request.
+**400** | UNKNOWN | An unknown error occurred during the request.
 You SHOULD contact itsme® support team for investigation.
 **409** | PENDING | The User Identification Session you created is  pending.
 The User is currently following the User Identification flow at itsme® side (web and mobile).
-<label></label> | REJECTED | The User had to create a certificate in order to make a signature.
+**409** | REJECTED | The User had to create a certificate in order to make a signature.
 However, he rejected his CREATE_CERT action in the itsme® App.
 A new User Identification session must be initialized.
 During that session, User has to confirm the CREATE_CERT action.
-<label></label> | EXPIRED | The User had to create a certificate in order to make a signature.
+**409** | EXPIRED | The User had to create a certificate in order to make a signature.
 However, he waited too long (more than three minutes) before confirming his CREATE_CERT action in the itsme® App and his action expired.
 A new User Identification Session must be initialized.
 During that session, User has to confirm the CREATE_CERT action in time.
-<label></label> | UNEXPECTED_ERROR | An unexpected error occurred during User’s Identification flow.
+**409** | UNEXPECTED_ERROR | An unexpected error occurred during User’s Identification flow.
 You SHOULD try again later.
 If the error persists, then you SHOULD contact itsme® support team for investigation.

 <a name="SSLMA"></a>